 Strother’s advice to up-and-coming media advocates is to let their voices be heard so government officials and editors at media outlets can take disability and accessibility seriously.
 Working, producing, and learning new things keep him going: “I feel I’m most happy and I feel most fulfilled when I’m making interesting reports that are informative and kind of shed light on whatever topic it is that I’m reporting on.”

 Bukola Badmus is a 2021 fellow with the Disability Justice Project and the financial secretary and Lagos state coordinator for LALIF. @2022 LALIF.
 All rights reserved.

-Michelle Faulkner is the head of alumni engagement/managing editor at the Disability Justice Project.
+Michelle Faulkner is a staff editor at the Disability Justice Project.

 News From the Global Frontlines of Disability Justice

 Rwandan parents of children with intellectual disabilities often face an agonizing choice: working outside the home or caring for their children.
 Either option can spiral a family into poverty or keep them there.
 “I become speechless when it is about discrimination faced by parents who have children with intellectual disability,” says Pacifique Uwizeyimana, mother to 8-year-old Samuel.